How ObamaCare Works For You, Your Family, and Your Business

 About half of uninsured Americans will be able to get cost assistance subsidies for lower premiums and lower out-of-pocket costs or Medicaid using their States’ health insurance marketplace, and some who find coverage costing more than roughly 8% of their families income after subsidies will be exempt due to cost.

 In 2015 (pushed back to 2016 in some cases), all large employers had to provide their workers with ACA-compliant health insurance (see employer mandate).
 If you work for a large employer with 50 or more full-time equivalent employees and don’t currently have health coverage, make sure to check out the marketplace to see your options in the meantime.
 NOTE: Many employers have elected to offer benefits as a response to the looming mandate.
-Please note, if you or family member is covered through an employer, you can’t get cost assistance through the marketplace.
+Please note, if you or a family member is covered through an employer, you can’t get cost assistance through the marketplace.
 However, these savings may be offset by your employer’s contribution toward your plan.

 The law affects everyone differently.
 If you would like to understand your specific situation better, find out “how will ObamaCare affect me?”

-Over 87% of Americans who already have insurance won’t have to do anything in regards to ObamaCare, but they will be able to enjoy most of ObamaCare’s new benefits, rights and protections.
+Over 87% of Americans who already have insurance won’t have to do anything in regards to ObamaCare, but they will be able to enjoy most of ObamaCare’s new benefits, rights, and protections.

 When Does ObamaCare Start?